TheHive-Project/CortexDocs/admin/admin-guide.md

 }
 ```
 ## Authentication

-Cortex supports local, LDAP and Active Directory (AD) for authentication.
-By
+Like TheHive, Cortex supports local, LDAP, Active Directory (AD), X.509 SSO and/or API keys for authentication and soon OAuth2.

-default, it relies on local credentials stored in Elasticsearch.
+Please note that API keys can only be used to interact with the Cortex API (for example when TheHive is interfaced with a Cortex instance, it must use an API key to authenticate to it).
+API keys cannot be used to authenticate to the Web UI.
+By default, Cortex relies on local credentials stored in Elasticsearch.

 Authentication methods are stored in the `auth.provider` parameter, which is
 multi-valued.
 When a user logs in, each authentication method is tried in order
 until one succeeds.
 If no authentication method works, an error is returned and
 the user cannot log in.

-Default values within the configuration file are:
+The default values within the configuration file are:
 ```
 auth {
 	# "provider" parameter contains authentication provider.
 It can be multi-valued (useful for migration)